michaelsanchez-pingidentity/sko23-terraforming-p1/Intermediate/Lab-Commands.md

     terraform validate

-**Optional** After state file is created, show output values from your root module.

-    terraform output

 Show changes required by the current configuration and save it to a plan file.
 It evaluates a Terraform configuration to determine the desired state of all the resources it declares, then compares that desired state to the real infrastructure objects being managed with the current working directory and workspace.

     terraform plan -out=tfplan